jonezy35/Training-Environment/DMSS-Offline-Repo.md

 vim /usr/share/nginx/html/repos/sensor-install.sh
 ```

-Copy and paste the below into your sensor-install.sh file:
+Copy and paste the below into your install.sh file:

 ```
 #!/bin/bash